weisong44/infra-mgmt-stack/README.md

    based messaging system solves this problem elegantly.
  - The system is in theory horizontal scalable, however in this implementation it is limited by Hazelcast.
 It seems the Hazelcast topics can support a throughput of up to 5-10 thousand messages per second.
+With one message per application per minute, this leaves us with about 300-600K applications, which is still plenty.
  - Overall, this systems seemed complicated with a fair amount of edge cases waiting to be sorted out.
 From this to production seemed a long way to go.